-ARTICLE INFO ABSTRACT Article History: There has been significant concern and constant debate about the education Received: Septembe 23,2023 inequality in Eastern Indonesia, hence seeing its representation in the movie c be a way of voicing and negotiating the unspoken.
-This study aims to analyse to Revised: October 29,2023 condition of education in Eastern Indonesia which is represented in th Indonesian films supported with data from other studies and analyse th Accepted: November 30,2023 correlation of the education condition with the national policies, as well as try to Available Online: December 31,2023 formulate solutions to this problem.
+Article History: There has been significant concern and constant debate about the education Received: September 23,2023 inequality in Eastern Indonesia, hence seeing its representation in the movie can be a way of voicing and negotiating the unspoken.
+This study aims to analyse the Revised: October 29,2023 condition of education in Eastern Indonesia which is represented in the Indonesian films supported with data from other studies and analyse the Accepted: November 30,2023 correlation of the education condition with the national policies, as well as try to Available Online: December 31,2023 formulate solutions to this problem.
 The objects under study were the Indonesian films set in Eastern Indonesia including Denias Senandung di Atas Awan, Di Timur Matahari, Tanah Air Beta, and Aisyah: Biarkan Kami Bersaudara.
-The Keywords: educational conditions in Eastern Indonesia in these films as a form of Spoken Keywords: Indonesia to determine the object of research; 2) analysing the representation of educational conditions in Eastern Indonesia in these films as a form of Spoken and 3) analysing things that are not represented with the support of data from Eastern Indonesia, e Indonesian film ducation, inequa elity, movie, other research results as a form of Unspoken.
-The results showed: 1) education in Eastern Indonesia faces problems in terms of the school buildings condition, access to support, and the lack of teachers as teachers; 2) low participation in education in Eastern Indonesia is most likely attributed to poor implementation of the national Education Law, both Law Number 2 (Year 1989) and Law Number 20 (Year 2003); and 3) solution to the problem of education in Eastern Indonesia apart from the implementational issue of the law is the provision of educational scholarships for the best "sons and daughters" from the eastern part of the Archipelago to attend teacher trainings to ensure availability of teachers for their region.
-OPEN ACC ESS © 2023The Authors, Published by AIRSD.
+The theory employed is the concept of Spoken and Unspoken of Pierre Macherey.
+The Keywords: study went through the following steps: 1) classifying films set in Eastern Indonesia to determine the object of research; 2) analysing the representation of educational conditions in Eastern Indonesia in these films as a form of Spoken; Eastern Indonesia, e Indonesian film ducation, inequa lity, movie, and 3) analysing things that are not represented with the support of data from other research results as a form of Unspoken.
+The results showed: 1) education in Eastern Indonesia faces problems in terms of the school buildings condition, access to support, and the lack of teachers as teachers; 2) low participation in 0 education in Eastern Indonesia is most likely attributed to poor implementation of the national Education Law, both Law Number 2 (Year 1989) and Law Number 20 (Year 2003); and 3) solution to the problem of education in Eastern Indonesia apart from the implementational issue of the law is the provision of educational scholarships for the best "sons and daughters" from the eastern part of the Archipelago to attend teacher trainings to ensure availability of teachers for their region.
+ESS © 2023The Authors, Published by AIRSD.
 This is an Open Access Article under the Creative Common Attribution Non-Commercial 4.0